aleung241/aws-training-2018/README.md

 - Groups!
 - Policies can be attached to groups, users or roles

-#### VPC
-- Regionally scoped
-- 1 VPC can only have 1 Internet Gateway

-#### Subnet
-- Each subnet must have its own CIDR block.
-They cannot overlap
-- Only one route table associated per subnet

-#### Elastic IP
-- Public IP that is statically assigned

-#### Security Groups
-- App level protection
-- No blacklisting option available.
-Default behaviour is to block already
-- You can open ports on other security groups in case IP changes
-|
-#### NACL
-- Subnet level protection
-- Explicit blacklisting option available

-#### NAT
-- Indirect internet access
-- Useful for hiding machines

 ### Databases
 #### RDS
 - Managed service
 - Relational DBs